-• Sybase: python-pymssql.
+• Sybase: python-pymssql .

-If you plan to attack a web application behind NTLM authentication or use the sqlmap update functionality (--update switch) you need to install respectively python-ntlm and python-svn libraries.
+If you plan to attack a web application behind NTLM authentication or use the sqlmap update functionality (--update switch) you need to install respectively python-ntlm and python-svn libraries respectively.

-Optionally, if you are running sqlmap on Windows, you may wish to install PyReadline library to be able to take advantage of the sqlmap TAB completion and history support features in the SQL shell and OS shell.
-Note that these functionalities are available natively by Python standard readline library on other operating systems.
+Optionally, if you are running sqlmap on Windows, you may wish to install the PyReadline library in order to take advantage of the sqlmap TAB completion and history support features in the SQL shell and OS shell.
+Note that these functionalities are available natively via the standard Python readline library on other operating systems.

-You can also choose to install Psyco library to eventually speed up the sqlmap algorithmic operations.
+You can also choose to install the Psyco library to eventually speed up the sqlmap algorithmic operations.